When I emerged from the underground station near Big Ben, I was surrounded by thousands of people, most wearing red poppies in their lapels.

 I could hear a military band playing in the distance.
 With others I strained to see dignitaries lay wreaths at the Cenotaph, a monument to the war dead.

 At 11 a.m.
 Big Ben tolled eleven times.
 Two minutes of silence followed.
-Then a poem:
+Then a poem by Laurence Binyon:

-Two days later was the official Remembrance Day, the eleventh day of the eleventh month, marking the signing of the armistice in 1918, the end of WWI, the day the guns fell silent.
+Two days later was the official Remembrance Day, the eleventh day of the eleventh month, marking the signing of the armistice in 1918, the end of World War I, the day the guns fell silent.
 More street closures.
 More services.
 At Trafalgar Square, a memorial program was broadcast on live TV after the 11 a.m. moment of silence.

 The Poppy Appeal was in full swing.
 Artificial poppies are sold each year by the Royal British Legion, the proceeds helping veterans and their families.
 Volunteers on street corners offered them in exchange for donations.